siddhant0704/Claim.ai/README.md

 ## Overview

 **Claim.ai** is an intelligent platform designed to streamline the intake, processing, and review of healthcare insurance claims.
-It leverages OCR, NLP, and AI (OpenAI GPT) to extract, classify, and summarize information from uploaded documents (PDFs, images, audio), providing insurance companies with structured, actionable data for rapid claim assessment.
+It leverages OCR, NLP, and AI to extract, classify, and summarize information from uploaded documents (PDFs, images, audio), providing insurance companies with structured, actionable data for rapid claim assessment.

 ---